Analysis of Trade-offs in Fair Principal Component Analysis Based on Multi-objective Optimization: Numerical experiments

 \subsection{Experiments with the LFW dataset}

 The LFW dataset consists of $m=1764$ attributes (pixels) and $n=13,232$ samples, divided into two groups: female ($n_1=2,962$) and male ($n_2=10,270$).
-As mentioned in~\citep{Samadi2018}, the gender information was manually verified by~\citep{Afifi2017}.
+As mentioned in~\cite{Samadi2018}, the gender information was manually verified by~\cite{Afifi2017}.
 All pixels were normalized by $1/255$.

+By taking the projection into $r=5$ dimensions, the achieved non-dominated solutions are presented in Figure~\ref{fig:pareto_images}.
+Similarly as in the Default Credit dataset, we may also visualize here the trade-offs between the reconstruction error and the adopted fairness measure.
+In contrast with Figure~\ref{fig:pareto}, the selected solution, which is composed by the principal components $\mathbf{u}_1, \mathbf{u}_2, \mathbf{u}_3, \mathbf{u}_4$ and $\mathbf{u}_{8}$ of $\mathbf{U}$, does not lead to very good results in both cost functions.
+However, it could improve fairness with some loss in the overall reconstruction error.

-Figure~\ref{fig:result_all_images} presents the obtained reconstruction error and fairness level for different numbers of features.
-Similarly as in the previous experiment, our proposal led to reconstruction errors close to the ones obtained by both FairPCA and PCA, specially for $r \geq 12$.
-However, although MOFPCA achieved better values of fairness measure in comparison with PCA, in this experiment, the FairPCA led to the better results for $r > 4$ (for $r \leq 4$ MOFPCA performed better).
+Figure~\ref{fig:result_all_images} presents the obtained reconstruction error and fairness measure for different numbers of reduced dimensions.
+Although MOFPCA achieved better values of fairness measure in comparison with PCA, in this experiment, the FairPCA led to the better results for $r > 2$ (or $r > 4$ if one considers the fairest solution).
 Figure~\ref{fig:reconserror_all_images} illustrates the difference between the reconstruction errors for each class and each approach.
 One may note that the reconstruction errors provided by the FairPCA (Figure~\ref{fig:reconserror_samadi_images}) are closer in comparison with PCA and MOFPCA.
-A hypotheses for this result is that, since the LFW dataset comprises 1764 attributes (in contrast with the 23 in the Default Credit dataset) and the FairPCA search for projection vectors different from the classical PCA, this method has more flexibility to adjust them in order to enhance fairness.
+A hypotheses for this result is that, since the LFW dataset comprises 1764 attributes (in contrast with the 22 in the Default Credit dataset) and the FairPCA search for projection vectors different from the classical PCA, this method has more flexibility to adjust them in order to enhance fairness.

-If we consider the projection into $r=10$ dimensions, the achieved non-dominated solutions are presented in Figure~\ref{fig:pareto_images}.
-Similarly as in the Default Credit dataset, we may also visualize here the trade-offs between the reconstruction error and the adopted fairness measure.
-In contrast with Figure~\ref{fig:pareto}, the non-dominated solutions in Figure~\ref{fig:pareto_images} present a trade-off close to linear.
-Therefore, we could not select a single one with very good results in both cost functions.

-With respect to the principal components used in the projected dimension, some instances are presented in Table~\ref{tab:indices_images}.
-For example, the selected solution presented in Figure~\ref{fig:pareto_images} comprises the columns $\mathbf{u}_1, \ldots, \mathbf{u}_7, \mathbf{u}_9, \ldots, \mathbf{u}_{11}$ of $\mathbf{U}$.
-Therefore, by changing the $8$-th by the $11$-th column of $\mathbf{U}$, we could slightly improve fairness in this problem.